MinamiMunakata/WakeMeApp/README.md

 ## Target
 - People who often sleep over
-- People who often text their friend's about attendance.
+- People who often text their friend's about the attendance.

 ## Features
 - Set an alarm.